Do Ride-share Programs Like Uber Reduce DUIs?Author: Portner & Shure

 There are conflicting reports, and more study is needed to zero in on the impact rideshare services have on drinking and driving arrests and fatalities.
 Researchers at Western Carolina University theorized that a 2.8 to 3.4 percent decline in drinking-related offenses could occur each month Uber and/or Lyft is available in a given region.
 It takes time for word to spread and for users to get used to the smartphone interface of the apps.

-There are many variables that contribute to the number of DUI’s in a given region, and the use of rideshare services including Uber may reduce this as time goes on, but for now, the data suggests little to no improvement in most cities.
+There are many variables that contribute to the number of DUI’s in a given region, and the use of rideshare services including Uber may reduce this as time goes on, but for now, the data suggest little to no improvement in most cities.

 What to Do After a DUI or Rideshare Accident in Maryland